JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/django-aws/github-actions/index.md

 ```

-To work with ECR we need to browse **aws-actions**, which contains starter templates for multiple services and it
+To work with ECR we need to browse **aws-actions**, which contains starter templates for multiple services.
-being maintained by AWS itself.
+This action is maintained by AWS itself.

 For our tutorial we need the [amazon-ecr-login](https://github.com/aws-actions/amazon-ecr-login) repository.
 To use this action
 we need to follow the steps provided in the **README** file.